US STOCKS-Futures rise with Dow record within sight

 * Indexes end up: Dow 1.46 pct, S&P 1.37 pct, Nasdaq 1.35 pct (Adds detail on Snap IPO)

-NEW YORK, March 5 U.S. stock index futures rose on Tuesday as the Dow stood within reach of a record closing high and investors were cheered by China's record spending plans.
+NEW YORK, March 5 U.S. stock index futures rose on Tuesday, with the Dow within reach of a record closing high, as investors awaited data on the U.S. services sector.

-Outgoing Premier Wen Jiabao announced the spending aimed at sustaining growth in the country, while China's new rulers will focus on consumer-led growth to narrow the gap between rich and poor.
+* Also boosting equities was China's announcement of its 2013 government spending plans, with outgoing Premier Wen Jiabao announcing record spending that will sustain growth in the country.
+China's new rulers will focus on consumer-led growth to narrow the gap between rich and poor.

-Investors have been looking for China, the second-largest economy in the world, to help buoy global growth at a time when the U.S. recovery is sluggish and the euro zone is in a downturn.

 * Indexes end up: Dow 1.46 pct, S&P 1.37 pct, Nasdaq 1.35 pct (Adds detail on Snap IPO)